DFE-Digital/teaching-vacancies-design-history/app/posts/2024-10-17-relisting-a-job-journey.md

 Teaching Vacancies already had an option to ‘copy’ a job listing, but we wanted to add a separate option to ‘relist’ a job.
 This was for two reasons:

-- To make analytics clearer, as having separate relist and copy options enables us to distinguish between cases where hiring staff have copied a live listing, to utilise as a template for another job listing, or where they have relisted a closed job.
+- To make analytics clearer: having separate relist and copy options enables us to distinguish between cases where hiring staff have copied a live listing, utilises a template for another job listing, or where they have relisted a closed job.
 - To simplify the user journey as the relist flow is quicker and easier than copying a listing.
 This enables hiring staff to easily relist a job advertisement.

 ## What we have done